Ranacode/Super_RPG_Chat_React/CONTRIBUTE.md

  ***Socket.IO enables real-time bidirectional event-based communication.
 It works on every platform, browser or device, focusing equally on reliability and speed.***

+### Front-End
+The client was started with the official boilerplate from the React team so we can focus on develop the components without worrying about configurations.
+For now, we're not gonna eject the webpack configuration but I don't dismiss out doing in the future.

+CSS - *Working on it...*

+Third-Party libraries - *Working on it...*

+### Back-End
+**Node, Express, MongoDB + mongoose(ODM) and Socket.IO** will be the main stack for now but I'm doing a research around the real-time database **"RethinkDB"** and seems very good, maybe MongoDB will be replaced by this database but don't freak out just keep it mind for future releases.

+#### NoSQL basic diagram ***(you can contribute on it as well)***

 ![nosql_diagram](https://image.ibb.co/bGVmTb/NOSQL_compressor.png)